 8. Disclosure to third parties

-8.1 We may discuss your application with any of our employer partners to whom you choose to apply, whether for a Spring placement, an internship, or a graduate or other permanent role.
+8.1 We may discuss your application with any of our employer partners to whom you choose to apply for a role or other opportunity such as an insight day, event or mentoring programme.
 We will monitor your application, and discuss the adjustments you require, based on the health information you have given to us, including that held on our database.
 In most cases we will not tell a potential employer about your disability.
 If it is necessary to tell an employer about your disability in order to ensure you receive adequate adjustments, we will seek your express consent beforehand.
 Our employer partners may provide feedback on applications.
 They may retain information about you if you are unsuccessful, in case you are suitable for a future role.
 We ask you to consent to this whenever you make an application.

 8.2 We may have similar discussions with any third party employer to whom you choose to apply for any position, who is not one of our partners, but to whom we advocate on your behalf, and at your request.
 Such employers may provide feedback to EmployAbility on occasion.
 We will ask you to consent to this beforehand.